bettymakes/crm_v2/README.md

 be deleted.
 8. As a user, if 'exit' is typed, I am exited out of the program and returned to the command line.

+Test - see if commits are being tracked by Github now.